tejastagra/watermarking-tool/README.md

 # Watermarking Tool

-This program was created by **Tejas Tagra (u7786686)** under the employment of The Australian National University, Canberra.
+This program was created by **Tejas Tagra** under the employment of The Australian National University, Canberra.
 Developed for the **Statistical Modelling & Marine Megafauna Movement at The Research School of Biology**.

 Please contact [tejas.tagra@anu.edu.au](mailto:tejas.tagra@anu.edu.au) for maintenance requests, bugs, or more information.